IBM/maximo-labs/MkDocs/apm_8.9/docs/utilities_pump_score_notebook.md

-# Load Utitlies Health and Custom Scores via Notebook
+# Create Custom Score Using a Notebook
 This notebook will create a health scoring group and the associated health, and custom score - `PUMP HYDRAULIC EFFICIENCY`.
 These instructions will be based off using the '1.2_Create-PUMP-SG_CustomScoreType.ipynb' file with the Pump demo data which included in hpu_csv_demo data set at `https://github.ibm.com/Watson-IoT/eam-hpu-lab/csv-files`.

 In this exercise you will use Watson Studio, MAS Health and Predict Utilities to: